Guidelines for Abstract preparation and submission

 - Abstract format should be in Arial Font Size 11 with Single Spacing, ‘Justified’.

-- Abstract authors should be listed by Last name first then First name, with each name separated by commas.
+- Authors should be listed by Last name first then First name, with each name separated by commas.
 The presenting author should be underlined and bold (e.g. Black Joe, Dlamini Simon, Moore John).

 - Affiliation of all authors should be stated and superscript numbers used to distinguish affiliation for multiple authors (e.g. National Health Laboratory Service, Johannesburg, South Africa1).